Ecoblockchain/spatial4j/FORMATS.md

  * WKT
  * GeoJSON
- * Polyline (custom format based on https://developers.google.com/maps/documentation/utilities/polylinealgorithm)
+ * Polyshape (custom format based on https://developers.google.com/maps/documentation/utilities/polylinealgorithm)

-## Polyline
+## Polyshape

 The standard 'Encoded Polyline Algorithm Format' offers a compact way to encode a list of lat/lon pairs into a simple ASCII string.
 In Spatial4j, we have extended this format to support a wider diversity of shapes.
 In particular an encoded string has: